Firdaposten

 Firdaposten is a local newspaper published in Kinn Municipality in Vestland county, Norway.
-It also covers the municipality of Bremanger.
+It also covers news from Bremanger Municipality.
 The newspaper was established as a media outlet of the Norwegian Labour Party in 1948.
 The first editor of the paper was Guttorm Hansen.
 At the initial phase the paper was published twice a week.
 It is owned by A-Pressen, and had a circulation of 5481 in 2007.